Akkuun/Code_Game_Jam_2024/README.md

 Indice pour le 3e monde : Vous devez entrer pour chaque discussion un chiffre dans la barre (qui apparait en appuyant sur E) et ainsi obtenir une combinaison ressemblant à 123.

+[EN]

+You play a Necromancer whose goal is to save the legend Gaia, trapped in the Great Portal of Souls.

+To free her, you must collect the great souls available in the 3 available worlds.

+To do this, you'll have to combine exploration, summoning the dead using inferior souls and puzzles.

+Good luck necromancer!

+Hint for the 3rd world: For each discussion, enter a number in the bar (which appears when you press E) to obtain a combination resembling 123.

 ![image](https://github.com/Akkuun/Code_Game_Jam_2024/assets/90316879/561c539f-6745-4001-b876-1324bc3b4852)

 ![image](https://github.com/Akkuun/Code_Game_Jam_2024/assets/90316879/6fbdb01f-5706-4cf5-b8a5-8f2d36f55ee5)